gubbih/DK-Supermarket-Deals/README.md

 catalogRoutes.js

 .

-## Frontend

-- The frontend consists of HTML files located in the `public` directory.
-The main pages are `index.html` and `create.html`.
-- The `header.html` and `footer.html` files are included dynamically using JavaScript.

 ## API Documentation

 Refer to the individual controller and service files for details on the available methods and their usage.